 The Rohloff hub is not indestructible, despite what many may have you think.
-Santos are super keen to minimise any potential damage to your hub flanges, so they developed the Rohloff Rings.
-These two external support structures will keep the hub flanges together (if necessary) so that you can continue your tour.
+Santos is super keen to minimise any potential damage to your hub flanges, so they fit the OEM Rohloff Flange Rings.
+These two external support structures keep the hub flanges together should you damage your hub from having uneven spoke tension.

 Parts: Schmidt SON SL Wiring

 The neatest dynamo hub wiring is via Schmidt’s SL dropout system.
 There’s no connecting or disconnecting when you take your wheel out; the hub just transmits the dynamo power into the electrically conducting dropout and sends it up the fork leg.
 This is normally a feature found only on the most custom of bicycles!